mushishi78/romsey-chamber/_events/2015-11-27-final-friday.md

 ---
 title: Final Friday
-summary:
 date: 2015-11-27
-start-time: '18:00'
+start-time: '17:30'
-end-time: '19:00'
+end-time: '18:30'
-end-date:
-contact-name:
-email:
+email: info@romseychamber.co.uk
-telephone:
-website:
-address1:
+address1: Whitehorse Hotel
-address2:
+address2: Market Place
 city: Romsey
 county: Hampshire
 country: UK
-postcode:
+postcode: SO51 8ZJ
 ---
 On the last Friday of most months we have a convivial meeting in the White Horse where members can meet, chat, or bash the ears of the executive.